Skip to content

 What to check:

-• ERP integration: Verify that your ERP system is correctly sending backorder status to ACCS via API.
-Check your ERP integration logs and Adobe Commerce backend logs for API call success/failure.
+• ERP integration: Verify that your ERP system correctly sends backorder status to Adobe Commerce via API.
+Check your ERP integration logs and Adobe Commerce backend logs for API call success or failure.
 The integration typically uses Adobe Commerce REST or GraphQL APIs, but specific implementation details vary by customer.
+ERP systems should not automatically toggle the backorder setting based on stock levels.

-• API response: Confirm the Catalog Service GraphQL API is returning the correct inStock and addToCartAllowed values
+• API response: Confirm the Catalog Service GraphQL API returns the correct inStock and addToCartAllowed values.

-• Event handlers: Review any custom event handlers that might be updating product availability
+• Event handlers: Review any custom event handlers that might update product availability or backorder settings.

 Workaround: